skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/09_recruiting.md

 In addition to posting your job opening online, consider attending events and meetups to personally invite candidates to apply.
 Here are some resources to give you ideas on where to go:

 - [Local Code for America Brigade](https://brigade.codeforamerica.org/)
-- Modern tech meetups, like:
-    - Python
-    - Open source
-    - JavaScript
-    - DevOps
-    - Agile
-    - Salesforce
-    - Cloud
+- Modern tech meetups on topics such as Python, Open Source, JavaScript, DevOps, Agile, Salesforce, and Cloud

 Going in-person provides the opportunity to talk passionately about the work you do.
 It also allows prospective applicants to meet the people they'll be working with.
 Emphasize that they'll be in a supportive team environment and not the lone technologist.